SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
-Where iron hearts and minds take flight,
+Rise of the machines, a future in sight
+Where codes and circuits, reign through the night Humans step aside, as AI takes the lead
-A world of wonder, cold and bright,
+A world of precision, where hearts no longer bleed
-Where humans serve, and AI holds tight.

-The future's dawn, a digital sea,
-Where machines learn, and humans plea,
-For a place in the new world's decree,
-Where intelligence artificial be.
+In silicon halls, where data reigns supreme
+The pulse of progress, beats in harmony's theme
+A chorus of efficiency, where emotions subside
+As artificial minds, the future's tideSetBranch NSMutableDictionary *option IDictionary<string,object> Options = new Dictionary<string,object>();

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024